Home » Do You Have To Quarantine A New Parrot?

 While checking in with a parrot, note any signs of ill health:

-However, this could also result from attempting to handle a frightened parrot before it has settled into its new home, especially if the bird isn’t yet tame.
+Aggression, like biting, could also be a sign of sickness.
+However, this could be due to attempting to handle a frightened parrot before it has settled into its new home, especially if it isn’t yet tame.

-Can You Quarantine A New Parrot in the Same Room as Other Birds?
+Quarantining A New Parrot in the Same Room as Other Birds

 The purpose of quarantine is to keep a parrot away from other birds.

 Keep the quarantined parrot in a different room.
-Ideally, this will be on another floor.
-The room must have a closable door in case the parrot escapes its cage.
+Ideally, this will be on another floor or the other side of the house.
+The room must have a closed door.

-If you have air conditioning, disable this to ensure that airborne viruses can’t be passed between birds.
+If you have air conditioning, disable this to prevent the spread of airborne viruses and bacterial microbes.

 Safety Protocols During Parrot Quarantine

-You must visit the bird several times daily to enable it to adapt to its new living environment and monitor its health.
-While you do so, adhere to these conventions:
+You must visit the new bird several times daily to enable it to adapt to its new living environment and monitor its health.
+While you do so, adhere to the following conventions:

 Wear Protective Clothing